hexalang/Hexa/docs/reference.md

 add(1, 2)
 add(1) // b is optional

-// Optionally can be called with same argument names as in function declaration (no need for separate named arguments set) add(a: 1, b: 2) // NOTE order is required to match arguments add(a: 1, 2) // Does not matter which one to name, developer decides for clarity at call site add(1, b: 2)
+// Optionally can be called with the same argument names as in function declaration (no need for separate named arguments set) add(a: 1, b: 2) // NOTE order is required to match arguments add(a: 1, 2) // Does not matter which one to name, developer decides for clarity at call site add(1, b: 2)